battibatch/knowledge-base/devsecops/OpenSOC.md

-# One Person SOC
+# OpenSOC

-This is a bad idea, but given the position, it feels like it is required.
-So lets work through it.
+This used to be named "1 person SOC".
+Obviously, that is a bad idea.
+Lets assume that 1 person will create the SOC, and these are all the requirements to do that.
+All tools selected will be open source to help maintain costs.

 ## Requirements
 - Basically a zero budget exercise.
 There will be money for compute, but that is basically it.